Judge signs plan, resolves Puerto Rico bankruptcy battle

 The plan marks the largest municipal debt restructuring in U.S. history and was approved after the judge held heated hearings in recent months and as the island struggles to recover from deadly hurricanes, earthquakes and a pandemic that deepened its economic crisis.

-“Today begins a new chapter in PR’s history,” tweeted a federal control board that was appointed to oversee Puerto Rico’s finances and had been working with the judge on the plan.
+“Congratulations, Puerto Rico!” tweeted Natalie Jaresko, executive director of a federal control board appointed to oversee Puerto Rico’s finances that had been working with the judge on the plan.
+“Financial stability.
+A new chapter to lead to renewed economic prosperity!”

+The board said that the plan signed by federal judge Laura Taylor-Swain cuts Puerto Rico’s public debt by 80% and saves the government more than $50 billion in debt service payments.
+Jaresko noted that the plan reduces claims against the government from $33 billion to just over $7.4 billion.
+It also avoids proposed pension cuts that had led to heated debates and long created a rift between the board and Puerto Rico’s legislature and the island’s governor, which vehemently opposed them.

+Still pending is the debt restructuring of some government agencies, including that of the Puerto Rico Electric Power Authority, which holds the biggest debt.

+“This one is very important for the economy of Puerto Rico because if it means a rise in energy costs, it makes us less competitive,” said José Caraballo, a Puerto Rico economist and professor.

-Puerto Rico Gov. Pedro Pierluisi said that while the plan is not perfect, it represents a big step for the island's economic recovery.
+Gov. Pedro Pierluisi said that while the plan approved Tuesday is not perfect, it represents a big step for the island’s economic recovery.

 “We still have a lot of work ahead of us,” he said.